-Below are excerpts from recent official statements in which environment and population issues are prominently cited in the context of security and national interests.
+Excerpts from recent official statements that prominently cite environment, population, health, and human security issues in the context of national and security interests.

 NOVEMBER 2008—The Environmental Change and Security Program's blog, New Security Beat, has won a 2008 Global Media Award for Excellence in Population Reporting in the category of "Best Online Commentary."
 The project—which features analysis, podcasts, and video—joins a roster of winners that includes Reuters, CNN, and the BBC.

 DECEMBER 2007—Articles Feature Comments by ECSP Director Geoff Dabelko